History of Nintendo: Nintendo DSi

-In November 2008, Nintendo released an updated version of the Nintendo DS Lite in Japan; the Nintendo DSi.
+In 2008, Nintendo released an updated version of the Nintendo DS Lite in Japan; the Nintendo DSi.
 It includes all features of the Nintendo DS Lite, but it includes a camera on the inside and outside of the system, and newer features.
 It is the first handheld game system manufactured by Nintendo that allows downloadable gaming content to the system.
-The Nintendo DSi was released in Australia, Europe, North America, and elsewhere in Asia in April 2009.
+The Nintendo DSi was released in worldwide in 2009.